Last week, we talked about building an entrepreneurial mindset.

 Templates, content systems, and prompt stacks.

-Everything I build in RR Pro and my LetterWingman Pickaxe is based on how I think, not just what I know.
+Everything I build in RR Pro and The WorXshop is based on how I think, not just what I know.

 5. Package Human + AI Offerings